AFA Liga Profesional de Fútbol: 2020–present

 In February 2020, President of AFA Claudio Tapia stated that the Superliga had been established to position Argentine football as a product, but it failed in that purpose.
 As a result, the AFA would take over the organisation of Primera División championships, according to Tapia's statement.
 One month after those announcements, the president of the Superliga, Mariano Elizondo, resigned.

 The Superliga was replaced by a similar body, named "Liga Profesional de Fútbol", directly linked to AFA and presided by Marcelo Tinelli.
 It was expected that Superliga was dissolved once the 2020 edition of Copa de la Superliga Argentina finished, but due to the COVID-19 pandemic the cup was cancelled, accelerating times.
 In May 2020, the LPF was launched by the AFA.

+2025 saw the return of Apertura and Clausura tournaments, crowning two champions within the season.
+The championship also featured a new format (similar to defunct Copa de la Liga Profesional) with clubs divided into two zones and post-season playoffs.